vipersniper0501/CP_Scripts2/README.md

 Some of the commands might require for you to execute them twice if they did not show a list when they should have.
 I am currently working on fixing this problem.

-#Usage Instructions For Linux Scripts
+#Usage Instructions For Linux CLI Scripts

 1.)
 Navigate to directory where script is located in terminal